Skip to Main Content

 • Limit Activity: Restrict your cat's physical activity to prevent injury to the surgical site.
 Keep them indoors and avoid letting them jump or play vigorously.

-Why can't a cat sleep or eat after dental surgery?
+Why is my cat not eating or sleeping after dental surgery?

 It is not uncommon for cats to experience difficulty sleeping or eating after dental surgery.
 The anesthesia used during surgery can cause temporary disorientation and discomfort, which might affect your cat's ability to sleep.